hepcat72/vcfSampleCompare/README.md

 ## OUTPUT FORMAT: (--outfile, -u)

 Tab delimited file of variants that are sorted by and optionally filtered on degree of difference between 2 pairs of sample groups.
 Sorting and filtering is based on the values in the BEST_GT_SCORE and BEST_OR_SCORE columns.
 The columns of the file are:

-- **CHROM** - Chromosome - The chromosome on which the variant is located.
+- CHROM - Chromosome - The chromosome on which the variant is located.
-- **POS** - Position - The position starting from 1 where the variant is located.
+- POS - Position - The position starting from 1 where the variant is located.
-- **REF** - Reference Value - The value the reference has in the variant position.
+- REF - Reference Value - The value the reference has in the variant position.
-- **ALT** - Alternate Value(s) - The value(s) observed in the samples in the variant position.
+- ALT - Alternate Value(s) - The value(s) observed in the samples in the variant position.
-- **BEST_PAIR** - Best Sample Group Pair Number - The sample group pair's number (numbered from left to right, as they were supplied on the command line) for the pair that resulted in the biggest difference in variant states between the sample groups.
+- BEST_PAIR - Best Sample Group Pair Number - The sample group pair's number (numbered from left to right, as they were supplied on the command line) for the pair that resulted in the biggest difference in variant states between the sample groups.
 If -s was not used to pre-define sample groups, this value will always be 1, though each row's pair of sample groups selected will be independent.
-- **BEST_GT_SCORE** - Best Genotype Score - The value the primary sorting criteria is based on, which is the maximum PAIR_GT_SCORE.
+- BEST_GT_SCORE - Best Genotype Score - The value the primary sorting criteria is based on, which is the maximum PAIR_GT_SCORE.
-- **BEST_OR_SCORE** - Best Observation Ratio Score - The value the secondary sorting criteria is based on, which is the maximum PAIR_OR_SCORE.
+- BEST_OR_SCORE - Best Observation Ratio Score - The value the secondary sorting criteria is based on, which is the maximum PAIR_OR_SCORE.
-- **BEST_MINDP** - Best Minimum Read Depth - The read depth of the sample with the lowest read depth among both sample groups in the selected/best pair.
+- BEST_DP_SCORE - Best Depth Score - The read depth score of the best sample group pair.
+The read depth score of the best pair is based on the lower average read depth of the 2 sample groups in the pair.
+See the usage for -x and -l to see how the score is calculated.
-- **PAIR_NUM** - Pair Number - A colon-delimited list of numbers indicating the pair of sample groups the sort and filtering is based on.
+- PAIR_NUM - Pair Number - A colon-delimited list of numbers indicating the pair of sample groups the sort and filtering is based on.
-- **PAIR_GT_SCORE** - Pair Genotype Score - A colon-delimited list of each sample group pair's maximum GT score.
+- PAIR_GT_SCORE - Pair Genotype Score - A colon-delimited list of each sample group pair's maximum GT score.
-- **PAIR_OR_SCORE** - Pair Observation Ratio Score - A colon-delimited list of each sample group pair's maximum observation ratio score.
+- PAIR_OR_SCORE - Pair Observation Ratio Score - A colon-delimited list of each sample group pair's maximum observation ratio score.
-- **PAIR_MINDP** - Pair Minimum Read Depth - A colon-delimited list of each sample group pair's minimum read depth among both sample groups.
+- PAIR_DP_SCORE - Pair Read Depth Score - A colon-delimited list of each sample group pair's read depth score.
+The read depth score for each pair is based on the lower average read depth of the 2 sample groups in the pair.
+See the usage for -x and -l to see how the score is calculated.
-- **STATES_USED_GT** - Genotype Calls Used - The genotype calls used to calculate the BEST_GT_SCORE.
+- STATES_USED_GT - Genotype Calls Used - The genotype calls used to calculate the BEST_GT_SCORE.
 There will be at least 2 genotype calls separated by a semicolon.
 If there are multiple genotype calls present in 1 sample group, they will be delimited with a "+".
-- **STATE_USED_OR** - Variant State Used to Calculate Observation Ratios - The state used can be 0 (the value of the variant at the variant position in the reference), or a number indicating which of the ALT observations produced the BEST_OR_SCORE.
+- STATE_USED_OR - Variant State Used to Calculate Observation Ratios - The state used can be 0 (the value of the variant at the variant position in the reference), or a number indicating which of the ALT observations produced the BEST_OR_SCORE.
 E.g. if the state '0' was used to compute the scores (indicating the REF state), then (by default) the average observation ratio of each group will be close to either N/N (i.e. the same as the reference) and the other group will be close to 0/N (i.e. different from the reference).
-- **GROUP1_SAMPLES** - Sample Group 1 Members - A comma-delimited list of sample names belonging to group 1.
+- GROUP1_SAMPLES - Sample Group 1 Members - A comma-delimited list of sample names belonging to group 1.
 Lists of group 1 samples from multiple pairs of sample groups will be colon-delimited.
 E.g. For 2 pairs, the value might be: "s1,s2:s6,s7".
-- **GROUP1_GTS** - Sample Group 1 Genotype Calls - A list of comma-delimited genotype calls.
+- GROUP1_GTS - Sample Group 1 Genotype Calls - A list of comma-delimited genotype calls.
 Lists of group 1 genotype calls from multiple pairs of sample groups will be colon-delimited.
-- **GROUP1_ORS** - Sample Group 1 Observation Ratios - A list of comma-delimited observation ratios based on the variant state in STATE_USED_OR.
+- GROUP1_ORS - Sample Group 1 Observation Ratios - A list of comma-delimited observation ratios based on the variant state in STATE_USED_OR.
 Lists of group 1 observation ratios from multiple pairs of sample groups will be colon-delimited.
-- **GROUP2_SAMPLES** - Sample Group 2 Members - A comma-delimited list of sample names belonging to group 2.
+- GROUP2_SAMPLES - Sample Group 2 Members - A comma-delimited list of sample names belonging to group 2.
 Lists of group 2 samples from multiple pairs of sample groups will be colon-delimited.
 E.g. For 2 pairs, the value might be: "s1,s2:s6,s7".
-- **GROUP2_GTS** - Sample Group 2 Genotype Calls - A list of comma-delimited genotype calls.
+- GROUP2_GTS - Sample Group 2 Genotype Calls - A list of comma-delimited genotype calls.
 Lists of group 2 genotype calls from multiple pairs of sample groups will be colon-delimited.
-- **GROUP2_ORS** - Sample Group 2 Observation Ratios - A list of comma-delimited observation ratios based on the variant state in STATE_USED_OR.
+- GROUP2_ORS - Sample Group 2 Observation Ratios - A list of comma-delimited observation ratios based on the variant state in STATE_USED_OR.
 Lists of group 2 observation ratios from multiple pairs of sample groups will be colon-delimited.

 Example:

 ```
-#CHROM	POS	ID	REF	ALT	BEST_PAIR	BEST_GT_SCORE	BEST_OR_SCORE	BEST_MINDP	PAIR_NUM	PAIR_GT_SCORE	PAIR_OR_SCORE	PAIR_MINDP	STATES_USED_GT	STATE_USED_OR	GROUP1_SAMPLES	GROUP1_GTS	GROUP1_ORS	GROUP2_SAMPLES	GROUP2_GTS	GROUP2_ORS
+#CHROM	POS	ID	REF	ALT	BEST_PAIR	BEST_GT_SCORE	BEST_OR_SCORE	BEST_DP_SCORE	PAIR_NUM	PAIR_GT_SCORE	PAIR_OR_SCORE	PAIR_DP_SCORE	STATES_USED_GT	STATE_USED_OR	GROUP1_SAMPLES	GROUP1_GTS	GROUP1_ORS	GROUP2_SAMPLES	GROUP2_GTS	GROUP2_ORS
 Chromosome	6610	.
 C	G	1	1	1	408	1	1	1	408	1;0	1	sample1	1	254/254	sample2,sample3	0,0	0/407,0/564
 Chromosome	10723	.
 C	G	1	1	1	111	1	1	1	111	1;0	1	sample1	1	39/39	sample2,sample3	0,0	0/78,0/216
 Chromosome	10843	.
 T	C	1	1	1	33	1	1	1	33	1;0	1	sample1	1	8/8	sample2,sample3	0,0	0/25,0/67